codewitch-honey-crisis/retro_clock/article.md

 }
 ```

 While we could directly render SVG to the screen as needed, SVGs are not able to be rendered in different colors, because they themselves are color images.
 However, our WiFi icon is strictly black and white.
 We can leverage that by creating an *alpha transparency map* - a bitmap where each pixel indicates how opaque the draw should be at that position.
 We can then use that map to draw in any color we give it.
 The next routine handles creating one of these alpha transparency maps, `wifi_icon` from the SVG.
-To render that SVG we created a `bitmap`, bound a vector `canvas` to it, and then rendered the SVG contents using that.
+To render that SVG we created a `bitmap`, bound a vector `canvas` to it, and then rendered the SVG contents using that:

 ```cpp
 static bool create_wifi_icon(uint16_t icon_size) {